sidney-eliot/3d-artists-handbook/content/glossary.md

 Volumetric fog has a great synergy with volumetric lighting.

-ToDo: Add image
+To-Do: Add image

 ---

 ### Chromatic Aberration
-ToDo: Restructure
+To-Do: Restructure

 - In real life chromatic aberration occurs when a lens fails to focus all the colors into a single point, causing an ever so slight color shift on the edges of some objects
 - A color fringing or distortion